Mynkskhr/diehlmetering/docs/source/thinkwerke-framework.rst

        EVID --> DASH
        DASH --> EXEC

-Core Pillars of the Framework
+Core Pillars of the Solution
 -----------------------------

 1. Regulation Translated into Controls